martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/foreach-repo-push-and-pr/index.md

 ShowReadingTime: true
 ShowLastModified: true
 ShowWordCount: true

+cover:
+    image: "cover.webp" # image path/url
+    alt: "Image to show a process for git push and pull requests" # alt text
+    caption: "Image to show a process for git push and pull requests" # display caption under cover
+    relative: true # when using page bundles set this to true
+    hidden: false # only hide on current single page
+    hiddenInList: true
 ---

 For a client, we manage over 60 repositories with frontends and an API behind them.
 To realize some features, we need to update all repositories with the same change.
 That seems like a lot of work doesn't it?